griddynamics/Behavior-Analytic-Starter-Kit/docs/Known_Issues.md

 ### Web store ###

 1. Web Store, Sample Store and ecask-site are different names of the same thing - [Web Store](Developer-Guide--Web-Store--Overview.md)
-1. Web store is not supported checkout of shopping cart, because ssl is not configured.
+1. Checkout of shopping cart is not supported in Web store now, because ssl is not configured.
 1. Product catalog has simple information without price and so on.
 1. In web store recommendations are transient objects (aren't persistent in db).
 1. In web store recommendations are stored as HashMap.
 Prefix tree is more optimal data structure for this purpose.